MENU

 YouTube Live Stream

 Using a piece of software called OBS studio, I am able to live stream any of my cameras to my channel.
 This means that I can bring you views of a variety of different locations, depending on what is happening.
-Most evening, I will switch the camera to my badger feeding station.
-The badger usually visits within an hour of it getting dark.
-If this is not live, pop back another time!
+Most evening, I will switch the camera to my quarry where you may see the tawny owl hunting, to one of the owl boxes or to my badger feeding station.
+Currently on my tawny owl.
+Find out more about her on my Nest Box page!

 Yew View